isb-cgc/readthedocs/docs/source/sections/webapp/Gaining-Access-To-Contolled-Access-Data.rst

    :scale: 50
    :align: center

 Select "Register Service Account" from the drop down menu on the left of the GCP you want to add a service account to.
 You will be requested to enter your service account ID (see screenshot below).
 Addtionally, select the "Yes" checkbox indicating that you will be using the account to access controlled data and select the Controlled Dataset(s) you plan to access.
-Currently you an select either Controlled TCGA data or controlled TARGET data to gain access  to.
+Currently you can select either Controlled TCGA data or controlled TARGET data to gain access  to.

 .. image:: RegisterAServiceAccountFirstScreen.PNG
    :scale: 50